-In offer templates, there may be times where custom forms or email sign-ups require a checkbox to be selected before the user can move forward.
+In offer templates, there may be times when custom forms or email sign-ups require a checkbox to be selected before the user can move forward.
 If this is the case, there are a few steps to disable a button until the checkbox is checked.

 First, you will need to add the following HTML to the offer template to create a checkbox: